 Mousse has always been a favorite French dessert for its exciting texture.
 Depending on the chef, a mousse can be light and airy or creamy and thick.
 But most of the time, mousse is served cold to make it denser.

 Aside from being a stand-alone dessert, mousse also appears in various sweet treats, such as a filling or topping on cakes.
 Among all variations, chocolate and fruit mousse are the most well-liked ones.

 While French people often call this dessert elephant ears, I prefer its English name – little hearts – more.
 They are also a familiar face in many English tea parties thanks to their crispy texture and buttery flavor, extremely suitable to go with a cup of tea.

 That texture comes from one of the palmiers’ ingredients: puff pastry.
-This pastry makes these cookies crunchy and flaky, different from other kinds of bread like croissants.
+This dessert can be made with 3 ingredients or less.
+Yet, it still boasts a crunchy and flaky texture, different from other kinds of bread like croissants.
 Classic palmiers contain nothing but that and a bit of sugar.

 You can see this video to know more:

 This humble almond cake once stirred all of France for its gold-like appearance.
 Its popularity also comes from its long storage life: Financiers can survive for a long time without any preservation method.

 While traditional recipes require a rectangular mold, you’ll see financiers in a muffin shape more nowadays.
 This is also a versatile dessert as you can add various ingredients to the batter, from nuts to seasonal fruits.

 I have seen many people mistake this M-something food for cookies.
 However, this dessert actually belongs to the cake category.
 So, you can see them as cakes in cookie form.
 And instead of regular sponge cake batter, madeleines use genoise cake instead.